LonnyGomes/phonegap-offline/README.md

 # grunt-phonegap-offline

-> Grunt plugin to leverage phonegap using custom configurations
+> Grunt plugin to leverage phonegap in offline environments

 ## Getting Started
 This plugin requires Grunt.